Nova music festival massacre: Compensation for survivors

 The National Insurance Institute formally recognised the trauma and damage suffered by the survivors of the massacre.
 Survivors can submit claims for recognition as victims of work-related injuries and as casualties of hostile actions.
 Individuals are eligible for various privileges, including financial aid, medical and psychological assistance, legal representation, and compensation for any property losses or damages.

 Lawsuit against UNWRA

 Yonatan Samerano attended the festival and escaped to nearby Be'eri, where he was murdered, and his body was abducted to Gaza.
-(Note: his body was recovered by the IDF June 22, 2025) In December 2024, after the IDF revealed that Samerano's body was abducted to Gaza by Faisal Ali Mussalem al-Naami, an UNRWA employee, Samerano's parents filed a lawsuit against UNRWA, as well as against its Commissioners-general, Philippe Lazzarini.
+(Note: his body was recovered by the IDF June 22, 2025) In December 2024, after the IDF alleged that Samerano's body was transported to Gaza by Faisal Ali Mussalem al-Naami, an UNRWA employee, Samerano's parents filed a lawsuit against UNRWA, as well as against its Commissioners-general, Philippe Lazzarini.
 The lawsuit was filed with the help of NGO Shurat HaDin.

 Hostages taken from the music festival

-A total of 44 hostages were taken from the music festival, including Americans.
-The last living hostage was released on 13 October 2025, and two days later the body of the last hostage was returned.
+A total of 44 hostages were taken from the music festival.
+The last eleven living hostages were released on 13 October 2025.